Understanding the EV charger infrastructure ecosystem

 Electrification of the transportation sector is one of the frontrunners of the energy transition.
 Electric vehicles (EV) adoption is driven by regulatory pressures and incentives, falling EV prices, technological advancements, and growing availability of EV models.
-The number of EVs in North America are expected to grow at 25-30% per year through 2030 and although passenger cars are expected to dominate the market, we expect adoption of electric trucks and buses to grow as well.
+The number of EVs in North America is expected to grow at 25-30% per year through 2030 and although passenger cars are expected to dominate the market, we expect adoption of electric trucks and buses to grow as well.

 EV charging infrastructure supports and enables EV growth.
 There are three types of EV chargers: Level 1, Level 2, and Level 3 chargers.
 Level 1 chargers can provide about two to five miles of range per hour of charging.
 They are single-phase AC chargers rated at 120 V/16 A with capacities of up to 1.9 kW with no additional equipment required to install them.
 They are generally found in homes and sometimes workplace and can be easily installed by a local electrician.